vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

 To find the model ID, navigate to the AWS Bedrock service in the AWS console.

 1. Go to the Model Catalog.
-2. Select the desired model (e.g., Anthropic Claude).
+2. Select the desired model (e.g., Anthropic Claude Sonnet 4).
-3. Copy the model ID from the Inference profile.
+3. Copy the model ID from the Inference profile (e.g., `anthropic.claude-sonnet-4-20250514-v1:0`).

 After configuring the properties, build the project.